cliqbite/cb-client-web/README.md

 ## Getting Started

+1. run `pnpm install` for installing the packages.
-First, run the development server:
+2. After that run the development server:

 ```bash
 pnpm dev